 Many technicians train while on the job via part-time study or distance learning, or on apprenticeship schemes that may be on offer.

-The scheme provides a serious alternative to university or postgraduate training schemes and enables those selected to carve out a career in public financial management.
+The scheme provides an alternative to university or postgraduate training schemes, and enables you to carve out a career in public financial management.

-The AAT have designed a useful tool to help decide which level of the core AAT Accounting Qualification may be suitable for you and this is called AAT Skillcheck.
+The AAT has designed Skillcheck, a useful tool to help decide which level of the core AAT Accounting Qualification may be suitable for you.

 The AAT Accounting Qualification is split into three levels:

-To become a member of AAT, at least one year's work experience must be completed to be able to apply for full AAT membership and use the letters MAAT after your name.
+You'll have to complete at least one year's work experience to be able to apply for full AAT membership and use the letters MAAT after your name.

 Many study AAT qualifications as part of an apprenticeship programme.

-- The employer pays your wage and trains you at work.
+- Your employer pays your wage and trains you at work.
 A manager will mentor you throughout your training.

 - The training provider delivers your tuition.
 A liaison officer will support, coach and mentor you while you're studying.
 They'll work with your employer to make sure your apprenticeship stays on track.